FusionAuth/fusionauth-site/astro/src/content/articles/oauth/value-standards-compliant-authentication.md

 ---
-layout: advice
 title: The Value of Standards-Compliant Authentication
 description: What are common auth standards and why should you consider using them in your application?
 author: James Hickey
 image: advice/value-standards/the-value-of-standards-compliant-authentication-header-image.png
-category: OAuth
+section: OAuth
 date: 2021-06-10
 dateModified: 2021-06-10
+icon: /img/icons/complete-list-oauth-2-grants.svg
 ---

 Software applications regularly need access to data from other services on behalf of their users.

 For example, an application may need to grab a list of user's contacts from a third-party service, such as their Google contacts.
 Or it might need to access a user's calendar so the application can create calendar entries for the user.
 In addition, larger organizations often require employees to have passwordless access to all the applications and services needed to do their jobs.

 How can you make sure your systems are giving proper access to other systems and verifying access requests from other applications?
 Are there easy and trusted ways to build these integrations?

 In this article, you'll learn about why it's important to use a standards-compliant authentication protocol when integrating systems.

 You'll also learn some specifics about a few of the most commonly used authentication protocols in modern software systems.